somefoolouthere/audacity-macros/README.md

 # audacity-macros
-Some of my personal macros I made for Audacity audio editor.
+Some of my personal macros I made for [Audacity](https://github.com/audacity/audacity).